Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

-With the above modified waveform, one is able to test the amplitude birefringent effect induced by $({\cal G}_1 k/a)'$ by comparing the modified waveform with the GW strain data from the GW detectors.
-By performing the Bayesian parameter estimation on the twelve LIGO-Virgo O1/O2 events with the above modified waveform, the amplitude birefringent effect included parity violation has been constrained, which leads to a combined lower bund on the corresponding energy scale $M_{\rm PV}$ to be \cite{Wang:2020cub, Yamada:2020zvt} \bqn M_{\rm PV} \gtrsim 10^{-22}\; {\rm GeV}, \eqn which is a quit loose result.
-The is because the GW detection is less sensitive to amplitude modification than phase.
+With the modified waveform in the above, one is able to test the amplitude birefringent effect induced by $({\cal G}_1 k/a)'/{\cal G}_0$ by comparing the modified waveform with the GW strain data from the GW detectors.
+By performing a Bayesian parameter estimation on the 12 LIGO-Virgo O1/O2 events with the modified waveform, the amplitude birefringent effect including parity violation has been constrained, which leads to a combined lower bound on the corresponding energy scale $M_{\rm PV}$ of \cite{Wang:2020cub, Yamada:2020zvt} \bqn M_{\rm PV} \gtrsim 10^{-22}\; {\rm GeV}, \eqn which is a rather loose result.
+This is because GW detection is less sensitive to amplitude modification than phase.